 The final impetus for change was when multiple colleagues went on long-term medical leave within a short span of time.
 Their work was difficult to reassign, as no one had visibility into the status of their emails.
 As response time for emails was a crucial factor, the number of complaints about missing deadlines increased.

 One employee, who had a full-time regular job but also backed up others, felt like she could never take off more time than an afternoon or a day or two at most.
 This was unacceptable to me.
-We decided to change the process because people need time away from work to have a good quality of life,Matt Smith, the Associate Director of OSP
+We decided to change the process because people need time away from work to have a good quality of life,Matt Smith, Deputy Director, OSP / Senior Director, Operations, DRED

 Matt began searching for a shared mailbox solution that would solve these problems.

 What Matt wanted was a simple solution that worked within Gmail, made assigning emails easy and kept the entire team informed about ongoing work.

 “We wanted a solution that would ensure that all the incoming emails were assigned to the right person in the right team.
 We looked at many solutions but none of them were functional or robust enough”, Matt says.